Home Warranty Furnace Coverage: What's Included & When They Replace It

 Beyond those listed above, claims are also denied when:

-• The component isn't in your plan – Budget plans often exclude thermostats, secondary units, and heat exchangers
+• The component isn't in your plan, since budget plans often exclude thermostats, secondary units, and certain heat exchanger failures

-• Coverage limits are exhausted – If you've already used your annual HVAC cap, new claims in the same term may be denied
+• Coverage limits are exhausted, so if you've already used your annual HVAC cap or hit the aggregate cap (AHS uses a $50,000 annual ceiling), new claims may be denied

-• You didn't use the provider's network – Most warranties require you to use their approved technicians; hiring your own contractor first can void the claim
+• You didn't use the provider's network, because most warranties require approved technicians and hiring your own contractor first can void the claim

-Understanding how the home warranty claims process works before you need it is one of the smartest things you can do as a homeowner.
+Understanding the full home warranty claims process before you need it is one of the smartest things you can do as a homeowner.
+You can also review common payout caps to see how providers handle reimbursement.

 Tips to Avoid a Furnace Claim Denial